Rubella (German measles)

 How is rubella diagnosed?

-Your doctor will ask you about your symptoms and examine your rash.
-They may also ask if you think you have had contact with anyone who has rubella.
-Your doctor will ask you about your vaccination history.
+Your doctor will ask about your symptoms and examine your rash.
+They may also ask if you think you have had contact with anyone who has rubella and about your vaccination history.

-If your doctor suspects that you may have rubella, they may refer you for a blood test to confirm the diagnosis.
+If your doctor suspects rubella, they may refer you for a blood test, throat swab or urine test to confirm the diagnosis.
 They may also refer you for other tests to rule out illnesses with similar symptoms.

 How is rubella treated?

 There is no specific medicine or treatment for rubella.
-Antibiotics will not help you recover from rubella faster because a virus, and not bacteria, causes rubella.
-Antibiotics are for treating infections caused by bacteria.
+Antibiotics will not help you recover from rubella faster.
+Rubella is caused by a virus, and antibiotics are not effective against viruses.

-Most people recover from rubella by themselves without medical treatment.
+Most people recover from rubella at home without medical treatment.
+It can help to:

 How can I prevent rubella?